-Attendance and seating
+Attendance

 Attendance is required and marked every single day.
 In order to stay on track and build a strong understanding, you must be present for every class.
 Your grade and overall success greatly depend on your attendance.
+Make-up quizzes and late homework assignments are not permitted.
 Only University Excused Absences are acceptable.